Substance Use Disorder Treatment for Teens vs Adults

 As part of treatment, family participation is considered to be extremely important in helping teens reduce their drug or alcohol use, as explained in the book Reducing Underage Drinking: A Collective Responsibility.

-Aftercare and Relapse Prevention
+Aftercare and Relapse Prevention for Teens

-For this reason, aftercare is considered to be vital for preventing relapse in teens, even more than in adults.
+For this reason, aftercare is considered to be vital for preventing relapse in teens, even more so than in adults.
 Continuing care for a substance use disorder must be provided for all levels of care in teens to help counter the social pressure and challenges that lead to a higher risk of relapse in young people.

 By paying attention to the differences between treatment for adults and methods for helping adolescents, it may be possible to improve the chances that teens will emerge from rehab able to avoid the pitfalls that lead to more severe problems with alcohol and drugs as adults.
 Giving young people the tools and support needed to build a lifelong ability to resist alcohol or drug relapse can contribute to a brighter future for people of all ages.

 Finding Addiction Treatment in New Jersey